hingyeung/sbrick-drive/README.md

 # SBrick Drive

 ## What is it?
-This project provides an abstract layer for SBrick Bluetooth controller for Lego in NodeJS.
+This library provides a simple way to control [SBrick](https://www.sbrick.com) bluetooth controller for Lego in NodeJS.
 It focuses on controlling vehicle that can move in four directions: forward, backward, left and right.

 ## How to play?
 ##### Installation